Envelopes and refinements in categories, with applications to Functional Analysis: Envelope and refinement

-\item[(ii)] an imprint of the class ${\tt L}$ by means of the class ${\tt M}$ exists if and only if there exists an imprint of the class of bimorphisms going from ${\tt L}$ by means of the class ${\tt M}$; in that case these imprints coincide:
+\item[(ii)] a refinement in the class ${\tt L}$ by means of the class ${\tt M}$ exists if and only if there exists a refinement in the class of bimorphisms going from ${\tt L}$ by means of the class ${\tt M}$; in that case these refinements coincide:

 }\eit \etm